dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - Allows users to natively [defer to production](/docs/cloud/about-cloud-develop-defer#defer-in-dbt-cloud-cli) metadata directly in their development workflows, reducing the number of objects.
 - Support running multiple dbt commands at the same time through [safe parallel execution](/reference/dbt-commands#parallel-execution), a [feature](/docs/cloud/about-cloud/dbt-cloud-features) available in dbt Cloud's infrastructure.
 In contrast, `dbt-core` *doesn't support* safe parallel execution for multiple invocations in the same process.

 The dbt Cloud IDE provides a simplified interface that's accessible to all users, regardless of their technical background.
-However, there are some capabilities that are intentionally not available in the dbt Cloud IDE due to its focus on simplicity and audience:
+However, there are some capabilities that are intentionally not available in the dbt Cloud IDE due to its focus on simplicity and ease of use:

 - Pre-commit for automated checks before *committing* code is not available (yet).
 - Mass-generating files / interacting with the file system are not available.